Emmanuel-Innocent/challenges-Emmanuel-Innocent/level1_design1/README.md

 This test is a [CoCoTB](https://www.cocotb.org/) Python based test.
 With the rich Python libraries a randomised test (CRV) -- as descibed in the Verification srategy above -- was done.

 Highlighted below were the step taken to capture the bug in the MUX design:
 - After importing the relevant modules, thirty one (31) 2-bit numbers were randomly generated.
-This numbers were saved in a list and assign to bothe the input of the DUT and the golden model.
+This numbers were saved in a list and assign to the input of the DUT..
 ```
 #Generate random 2-bit values for the 31 inputs of the Mux
     #and store the values
     inp_test = [random.randint(0, 3) for item in range(31)]

     #assign these random 2-bit values to each input of the Mux
     dut.inp0.value = inp_test[0]